Scottish Inter-District Championship: Amateur championship return

 The amateur championship has returned twice in the professional era.
 It first returned from 1999 to 2002.
 The SRU announced it would return again for the season 2022-23; with the selection of amateur players to help guide selection for the Scotland Club XV international team.

 Age Grades

 The Inter-District Championship is still contested at age grades.

 Inter-District Championship Winners

 Amateur Era

-The 1953–54 season's competition saw the sides Glasgow District, Edinburgh District, South of Scotland and North of Scotland play-off.
-Despite its name the North of Scotland district played many players from the Midlands district in its side.
+The 1953–54 season saw play-offs between Edinburgh District, Glasgow District, North of Scotland, and South of Scotland.
+Despite its name, the North of Scotland district played many players from the Midlands district in its side.
 The combined team formally competed as North and Midlands from season 1954–55.

 The Scottish Exiles, then as the Anglo-Scots, joined the Inter-District Championship from 1981 onwards.

 Professional Era

 In its professional guise, the Scottish Exiles were omitted from the Championship.

 Amateur Championship restarted

 The Amateur Inter-District has been restarted twice in the professional era.
 The first restart was from 1999 to 2002; the second restart from the 2022-23 season.

 The amateur Inter-District Championship was briefly played again between 1999 and 2002.
 The North and Midlands were renamed as Caledonia; the South were renamed Scottish Borders.
 The Scottish Exiles did not enter in the first 1999–2000 season but entered as an amateur district in the two subsequent seasons.

 The Scottish Rugby Union announced in January 2023, that the Scottish Inter-District Championship for season 2022-23 would take place in May 2023.
 The teams would be the traditional districts Glasgow District including the West of Scotland; Edinburgh District encompassing the Lothians; the Caledonia region encompassing the old North of Scotland and Midlands districts; and the South of Scotland district.